Melbourne · formation & bedding

 It is often used where more stability is required: tighter level control, heavier point loads or finishes that expect a rigid substrate.
 In residential work it is commonly discussed around pools, driveways (when engineered for vehicle loads) and sites with complex level changes or poor ground.

-A shorthand view of Wet Bed vs Concrete Base Paving for the same brief.
-Your designer or contractor should confirm formation depths, falls and product constraints on site—particularly for outdoor paving base Melbourne conditions (access, services, existing structures and soil type).
+Quick view of wet bed vs concrete base paving for the same brief.
+Confirm formation depth, falls and product rules on site—especially for outdoor paving base Melbourne jobs (access, services, what’s already built and soil).

 Comparison of wet bed over crushed rock versus concrete base paving for homeowners